 Watercolours on Waiheke

 Our other site for a lesson was on a hiking trail where the cliff overlooked the water and a volcano!
 Mary and I got a shading lesson and then I went to an art gallery with Jennifer to see landscapes by Stephen Clark.
 It was amazing!
-I have learned how to do washes, layer colours and that “purple is the new black”.
+I have learned

-We are hoping to fit in a few more lessons with Jennifer before we leave and if we can't, it has been a wonderful time with her.
+We are hoping to fit in a few more lessons with Jennifer before we leave and if we can't, it has been

 Here are some of our paintings.
 Can you guess whose is whose?